Absentee Ballot Program

 Once these steps are completed, you are ready to return your ballot.

-Early ballot return will help the Clerks as they work to sort and prepare the returned ballots for the Registrars.
+Early ballot return will help the Clerks as they work to sort and prepare the returned ballots for the Registrars of Voters.
 Voters have until 8PM on Election Day to return their ballot to the ballot drop box.
-Per state statute at this time, ballots received after 8PM on Election Day cannot be counted.
+Per state statute, ballots received after 8PM on Election Day cannot be counted.

 What if I’m not registered to vote?